delarosagay/oralR/README.md

 #> 6  6    21
 ```

+**Note:**

-*Note* Only ambiguous values are affected by “as_fdi” or “as_universal”.
+Only ambiguous values are affected by “as_fdi” or “as_universal”.
+For
-For example, “11”, “14”, “21” and “24” are ambiguous between FDI and
+example, “11”, “14”, “21” and “24” are ambiguous between FDI and
 Universal, while values like “36” are not.
 Using action = “as_fdi”
 forces ambiguous identifiers to be interpreted as FDI before parsing.